Skip to content

 experiment-run → run_experiment.py → score_run() → metrics.json

-1. Run Experiment: scripts/eval/run_experiment.py processes episodes and generates predictions.jsonl
+1. Run Experiment: scripts/eval/experiment/run_experiment.py processes episodes and generates predictions.jsonl

 2. Compute Metrics: score_run() in src/podcast_scraper/evaluation/scorer.py reads predictions and computes metrics